poveden/EliteChroma/README.md

 Contributions are welcome!
 Please read on [how to contribute](https://github.com/poveden/EliteChroma/blob/master/CONTRIBUTING.md).

+For non-developer stuff, a [Frontier Forums thread](https://forums.frontier.co.uk/threads/elitechroma.534200/) is available so you can leave any comments or suggestions.

 ## Code of conduct

 We follow the [Contributor Covenant Code of Conduct](https://github.com/poveden/EliteChroma/blob/master/CODE_OF_CONDUCT.md).